sundervatairaman/Memory-Augmented-Transformer-for-Petrophysical-Log-Prediction-from-Seismic/README.md

-# Titans: Memory-Augmented Transformer for Well Log Prediction
+# Titans: Memory-Augmented Transformer for AIML Well Log Prediction from seismic

 This project implements a custom memory-augmented Transformer neural network (called `TitansModel`) for predicting petrophysical logs from seismic and geological features.
 The goal is to enhance log prediction accuracy by incorporating long-term memory and adaptive forgetting mechanisms into the Transformer architecture.